Summary

 Notable Quotes

-"We are two sides of the same coin, even if it feels like different currency at times."
+"We are two sides of the same coin, even though it might feel like a different currency from an entirely different country at times."

-"Sometimes you just got to spend time to save time."
+"A little extra work goes a long way, sometimes you just have to spend time to save time."

 More Videos